-When in need of replacement parts, oil, or accessories for your Arctic Cat ATV, be sure to use only GENUINE ARCTIC CAT PARTS, OIL, AND ACCESSORIES.
-Only genuine Arctic Cat parts, oil, and accessories are engineered to meet the standards and requirements of your Arctic Cat ATV.
-For a complete list of accessories, refer to the current Arctic Cat ATV Accessory Catalog.
+When in need of replacement parts, oil, or accessories for your ATV, be sure to use only GENUINE PARTS, OIL, AND ACCESSORIES.
+Only genuine parts, oil, and accessories are engineered to meet the standards and requirements of your ATV.
+For a complete list of accessories, refer to the current ATV/ROV Accessory Catalog.

-To aid in service and maintenance procedures on this ATV, a Service Manual and an Illustrated Parts Manual are available through your local Arctic Cat ATV dealer.
+To aid in service and maintenance procedures on this ATV, a Service Manual and an Illustrated Parts Manual are available through your local authorized dealer.

-Arctic Cat and the ATV Safety Institute recommend that all ATV operators ride the appropriate-sized ATV according to age.
+Textron Specialty Vehicles, Inc. and the ATV Safety Institute recommend that all ATV operators ride the appropriate-sized ATV according to age.